 Kenzo Kawanabe is a partner at Davis Graham & Stubbs LLP—one of Colorado’s oldest and largest law firms—and is a commercial litigator who has significant trial experience in high-stakes cases, representing clients in a variety of matters relating to contract disputes, business torts, products liability and intellectual property.
+He is a fellow in the American College of Trial Lawyers.

 Kenzo is a fourth-generation Coloradan from the San Luis Valley and an alumnus of the foundation’s Boettcher Scholarship program.
 He received his bachelor’s degree from the University of Colorado and his Juris Doctorate degree from Georgetown University Law Center.
-Prior to joining Davis Graham & Stubbs, he served as a law clerk for the Honorable Mary J. Mullarkey, chief justice of the Colorado Supreme Court.
+Prior to joining Davis Graham & Stubbs, he served as a law clerk for the Honorable Mary J. Mullarkey, Chief Justice of the Colorado Supreme Court.

 Kenzo and his family are avid travelers and keep a map in the kids’ playroom so that they can plan and track their adventures together.